Pierre-Cng/VPS_setup/Jenkins_section.md

 ### 1. Install Java:

 Jenkins requires Java to run.
 Check if Java is installed with the command:
-'java -version'
+  java -version
 To install OpenJDK:
-'sudo apt update'
+  sudo apt update
-'sudo apt install openjdk-17-jre'
+  sudo apt install openjdk-17-jre
 [See also](https://itslinuxfoss.com/install-java-debian-12-linux/#:~:text=Method%201%3A%20Using%20the%20Repository%20Package%201%20Step,...%204%20Step%204%3A%20Verify%20the%20Installation%20)

 ### 2. Download and Install Jenkins: